ordina-jworks/ordina-jworks.github.io/_posts/2017-06-28-Openshift-an-introduction.md

 If your a developer I assume you know how to code and push it to git, so nothing new here ..

 * __Build:__
 The developer can push code to be built and run on OpenShift through their software version control solution or OpenShift can be integrated with a developer's own automated build and continuous integration/continuous deployment system.
 Here is were S2I can get usefull.

-* __deploy:__
+* __Deploy:__
-OpenShift then orchestrates where application containers will run and manages the the application to ensure it's available for end users.
+OpenShift then orchestrates where application containers will run and manages the application to ensure it's available for end users.

-* __manage:__
+* __Manage:__
 With your app running in the cloud you can monitor, debug, and tune on the fly.
-Scale your application automatically or allocate capacity ahead of time
+Scale your application automatically or allocate capacity ahead of time.

 # A deeper look
-Time to get a little bit more technical and take a deeper look how it works.
+Time to get a little bit more technical and take a deeper look at how it works.
 I already talked about the developer part of the picture below, so let's focus on the rest!

 <p>